-Attacker will try to break the query in order to order to get error message, if he successfully received error message then it confirms that web server is SQL injection affected.
+The attacker will try to break the query in order to order to get the error message, if he successfully received an error message then it confirms that web server is SQL injection affected.

-From screenshot you can see we have received error message successfully now we have make SQL attack on web server so that we can fetch database information.
+From the screenshot you can see we have received error message successfully now we have made SQL attack on a web server so that we can fetch database information.

-For database penetration testing we always choose SQLMAP, this tool is very helpful for beginners who are unable to retrieve database information manually or unaware from SQL injection techniques.
+For database penetration testing we always choose SQLMAP, this tool is very helpful for beginners who are unable to retrieve database information manually or unaware of SQL injection techniques.